mohamedsaif/IntelligentExperiences.OnContainers/guide/00-setup/README.md

 These are the steps of one of the ways to start developing and deploying cloud-native solutions targeting Azure.

+## Azure Account

+To complete this how-to, you need an Azure subscription.
+If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free) before you begin.

 ## Azure CLI

 Download and install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) for your relevant OS.